Drafting Arbitration Clauses in M&A Agreements

 - in the closing phase (between signing and closing), to prevent a seller from aggravating the financial situation of the target company before closing;

-- to enjoin a party from disposing shares of the target company; or
+- to enjoin a party from disposing of shares in the target company; or

 - to order a party to refrain from calling up a bank guarantee issued to secure the parties’ obligations.